How it works

 - More channels

-- WhatsApp today.
-Voice and in-store kiosk on the roadmap, on the same data layer.
+- WhatsApp is live today.
+Voice and in-store kiosk are on the roadmap, on the same data layer.

 Every question your customer asks is data you didn't have.